NixOS/rfcs/rfcs/0045-deprecate-url-syntax.md

 [motivation]: #motivation

 The Nix language has a special syntax for URLs even though quoted strings can also be used to represent them.
-Unlike paths, URLs do not have any special support that would make the difference useful.
-Moreover, using variable expansion in URLs requires some URLs to be quoted strings anyway.
+Unlike paths, URLs do not have any special properties in the Nix expression language that would make the difference useful.
+Moreover, using
+variable expansion in URLs requires some URLs to be quoted strings anyway.
 So the most consistent approach is to always use quoted strings to represent URLs.
 Additionally, a semicolon immediately after the URL can be mistaken for a part of URL by language-agnostic tools such as terminal emulators.

+Tools
-In case of future breaking changes in the Nix syntax, it would be nice to make the `x:x` snippet parse to the identity function, and not to an URL.
-Tools targeting only Nixpkgs codebase can ignore URL syntax once Nixpkgs phases out its use.
+targeting only Nixpkgs codebase can ignore URL syntax once Nixpkgs phases out its use.